 - Walking or biking to school can help children meet the recommended levels of 60 or more minutes of moderate to vigorous physical activity on weekdays.

-- 2010 Centers for Disease Control and Prevention (CDC) found substantial evidence that physical activity can help improve academic achievement, including grades and standardized test scores.
+- State Indicator Report on Physical Activity 2010 by the Center's for Disease Control and Prevention (CDC) found substantial evidence that physical activity can help improve academic achievement, including grades and standardized test scores.

 - Having safe routes to school can also help reduce traffic, lower pollutants and improve the school district's bottom line by saving money on transportation.

 What You Can Do

 - When making school location decisions, consider proximity to where students live, connections to transit, and how safe or easy it is to walk or ride a bicycle there.